StadiumDB.com

 StadiumDB.com is a website about football stadiums, founded in 2012 on the basis of the Polish-language Stadiony.net website created in 2001.
+In September 2024, the Spanish-language website, EstadiosDB.com, was launched.

 At the beginning of each year, the website organises the Stadium of the Year poll, a public vote to select the best football venue commissioned in the year preceding the competition.
 The award is the largest public vote of its kind in the world.

 History

 The web portal was founded in 2012 on the basis of the Stadiony.net website edited in Polish.
 Stadiony.net was founded in August 2001 by Grzegorz Kaliciak.
-StadiumDB.com and Stadiony.net share an identical layout and have similar editorial content.
+StadiumDB.com, EstadiosDB.com and Stadiony.net share an identical layout and have similar editorial content.

 Description

 The main feature of the website is a news section about football facilities from all over the world.
 It regularly publishes content on ongoing or planned construction, important sporting and stadium-related events, as well as football fans’ issues like safe standing and groundhopping.

 The website also has an international database (with descriptions and photos) of stadiums, including historic and tournament arenas, as well as the world's largest database of football stadium designs.
 In addition, there is also a section on stadiums under construction, where updates from football venues construction sites can be found.

 The site is also active on Facebook, Twitter and Instagram, and has its own YouTube channel.

 The themes of the website are strictly limited to football-specific stadiums or multi-purpose arenas where football matches can be organised.
 The service is created with the active participation of readers and others who share information, comments and photos.